HaeChan0305/CS470-Assignment3-RL/README.md

 - update the current state to the next state, and
 - return a result tuple, (next state, reward, termination signal, information).

 <b>TERMINATION</b>: We terminate an episode when an agent is in either goal or trap cells.
 To deal with the episode termination conditions, you have to implement the <b>is_done()</b> function that returns a Boolean termination signal that is whether the current episode has to be terminated or not.

 Finally, you are ready to make your agent interact with the environment for RL.
 On your report,

-In your report,
 ```
 1. [15 pts] print out the transition probabilities to all the next states given
   • a current state [3, 1] and a selected action “Down”,